The importance of wills

 The importance of wills cannot be understated and it is imperative that the documents you prepare give your beneficiaries the maximum protection of law and the optimum tax advantage.
 A proper will gives proper peace of mind.

-We fully advise, draft and prepare wills for execution in accordance with up to date best practice.
-We explain the rules of Irish succession law as they apply to wills and estate.
-We can advise on surviving husband/wife/partner rights, making "adequate provision" for your children and the role of executors, trustees and guardians.
-If you would like to prepare your will or have any queries in relation to a deceased's estate in Ireland, please feel free to contact us.
+The Abacus Legal Network are expert probate solicitors who can fully advise, draft and prepare wills for execution in accordance with up to date best practice.
+Their knowledge of the rules of Irish succession law as they apply to wills and probate in Ireland make them an invaluable connection for anyone cosidering completing a will.
+They will advise on surviving husband/wife/partner rights, “adequate provision” for children and the roles of executors, trustees and guardians.
+If you would like to prepare your will or have any queries in relation to a deceased’s estate in Ireland, please feel free to contact us.